cmcfarlane/meta/Reading-List.md

 Elder-Vass, David. *The Reality of Social Construction*.
 Cambridge UP, 2012.
 HM1093.E43 2012.

+Ellman, Michael. *Planning Problems in the USSR: The Contribution of Mathematical Economics to their Solution, 1960-1971*.
+Cambridge UP, 1973.

 Fligstein, Neil and Doug McAdam. *A Theory of Fields*.
 Oxford UP, 2012.

 Fuchs, Stephen. *Against Essentialism: A Theory of Culture and Society*.
 Harvard UP, 2005.